EchelonX-Ray/subatomic/README.md

 Build Instructions:

 As of writing this, only a development build script exists.
-Only execute it from the directory “/devel/”.
+It can be used to build the program, but portability may be an issue.
 The script is located at “/devel/dev_build.sh”.
 So it may be executed by the command “./dev_build.sh”.
-Upon the successful completion of building the program, the program binary will be placed at: /devel/subatomic.out
+Upon the successful completion of the script, the program binary will be placed at: /devel/subatomic.out

 1) cd devel # Move the correct directory
+2) # In the build script file ./dev_build.sh, there is a configuration section
+   # This can be used to configure the build.
+Adjust the parameters as needed.
 2) ./dev_build.sh # Run the build script
 3) ./subatomic.out # Run the built program

-Execute the program with ./subatomic.out